ahhh/Cybersecurity-Tradecraft/Chapter1/README.md

 **Authentication** is the ability for a party to prove their identity to the system.
 This means users can verify they belong to the system.

-**Autherization** is someone's privliges within a specific system.
+**Authorization** is someone's privliges within a specific system.
 This means a user needs clearence to read or write to specific objects.

 **Non-repudiation** is the ability to create logs or events to prove that events happened.
 This means we can generate a forensic reconstruction of events or see what happened historically.